 This page outlines a number of worthwhile policy ideas that have been proposed for reforming individual and corporate income taxes, in addition to proposals for new types of tax regimes.
 For more background about how the U.S. tax system currently works, see our page on Revenues.

 One prominent reform strategy is to eliminate most or all of the individual income and payroll tax expenditures.
-In the current system, two taxpayers with the same level of income could face very different tax bills because one taxpayer takes advantage of more tax breaks than the other.
+In the current system, two taxpayers with the same level of income could face very different tax bills because one taxpayer is able to take advantage of more tax breaks than the other.
 The Tax Cuts and Jobs Act eliminated certain tax expenditures, but many of the largest remain.
 Some of the most expensive tax expenditures are also the most popular and were designed to meet certain policy goals, including those that cover retirement plans, employer-provided health benefits, and credits for parents of dependent children.
 For that reason, major changes to our tax code should be phased in gradually to give people time to adjust.

-Eliminating the remaining individual tax expenditures could allow for a number of other changes to the tax system, while producing additional revenues to improve our long-term fiscal outlook.
+Eliminating some or all individual tax expenditures could allow for a number of other changes to the tax system, while producing additional revenues to improve our long-term fiscal outlook.
 It could also improve the efficiency of our economy and improve taxpayers’ confidence in the fairness of the overall system.